ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 "access_token" field.
 The value of this field is a JSON array, the members of which are distinct access tokens as described in {{response-token-single}}.
-Each object MUST have a unique `label` field, correspond to the token labels chosen by the client instance in the [multiple access token request](#request-token-multiple).
+Each object MUST have a unique `label` field, corresponding to the token labels chosen by the client instance in the [multiple access token request](#request-token-multiple).

 In this non-normative example, two bearer tokens are issued under the